LLNL/ATS/README.md

 ## Getting Started

-These are the Python 2 based 'old style' install instructions.
-They depend on one having a Python 2 installed in user writable location, and then ATS is installed into that location.
-This python should include installs of numpy, matplotlib, and scipy which are used by ATS.
-You can contact dawson6@llnl.gov if one needs help with this Python install.

-Once one has this done, ATS is installed like so:

-    git clone git@github.com:LLNL/ATS.git
-    cd ATS
-    /path/to/your/writable/python setup-py2.py install;

-When we finish the port to Python 3, a new  installation method will be used, which does not depend on a user building Python.

-### Getting Started With pip

 ATS usage and expectations vary among its user base.
 This also applies to how ATS is installed.
 Below are a few variations that users may find helpful.